Recently, Google Adsense has introduced their 3 New Native Ad Types for Adsense publishers, Which may bring great impact on your revenue.

 It is used in blogs especially because it fits there very natively.
 You may have already seen it as, “Recommended” or “Related Articles”.

-You have already imagined it right?
-Here's how the Matched Content looks like on the websites/blogs (No Ads - Ads will be placed by replacing any of them.):
+Have you already imagined it?
+Here’s how the Matched Content looks like on the websites/blogs (No Ads – Ads will be placed by replacing any of them.):

 And here is one more example which is shown on Google Adsense Blog for Mobile Devices: